 But Broder apparently cares not for the popular will, nor for majoritarian rule.
 What drives him is that smug center-right centrism that allows him to feel superior and above it all while feeding, whether he intends to or not, the conservative narratives that allow what has become a far-right party to block effective governance and the sort of meaningful leadership and change America needs.
 Perhaps it’s wrong to expect more from the Beltway media establishment — it certainly is from Broder himself — but American democracy is undeniably being denied by this appallingly misguided approach to politics.

-Posted by Yanira Farray on Aug 27 2010, With 0 Reads, Filed under Corruption, Politics.
+Posted by Yanira Farray on August 27, 2010, With 403 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.